-This page summarizes the evidence authenticating the Betsy Ross House, Philadelphia, Pennsylvania, as the site once occupied by Betsy Ross.
 There is almost no doubt that as of 1785, Betsy Ross and her third husband, John Claypoole, lived on the north side of Arch Street, between Second and Third Streets, which is the present location of the Betsy Ross House.
 Although it cannot be definitively established, the evidence points strongly to the conclusion that Betsy Ross lived either in the house which is now 239 Arch Street or at 241 Arch Street, now the garden of the Betsy Ross House.

 In attempting to establish whether Betsy Ross lived at the site which is now the Betsy Ross House, (presently numbered 239-245 Arch Street), one may begin with the earliest Philadelphia city directories, published in 1785.
 Prior to that date, the only record of Philadelphia residents were the militia and tax rolls.
 Unfortunately, these records listed only property owners and neither Betsy Ross nor any of her three husbands owned property.

 The earliest city directories were published in 1785 by Frances White and John MacPherson.
 These directories were used from 1785 until 1791 when they were replaced by a new directory, using a different numbering system.
 Under the crude system utilized by White, the entry for John Claypoole in 1785 was: